gasparesganga/gasparesganga.com/labs/php-shapefile/index.md

 ## A note about Polygons orientation
 ESRI Shapefile specifications establish clockwise orientation for Polygons outer rings and counterclockwise orientation for inner ones.
-GeoJSON on the other hand dictate the opposite, as well as Simple Features used to do (this has been dropped eventually, allowing either orientation for Polygons).
+GeoJSON on the other hand dictates the opposite, as well as Simple Features used to do (this has been dropped eventually, allowing either orientation for Polygons).
 There is a lot of confusion about this subject and to make things worse the expression *right-hand rule* is used for both scenarios.
 It is worth noting that many Simple Features implementations (such as PostGIS) will not reject Polygons not complying with the specification, nor should proper GeoJSON parsers (see the note in [section 3.1.6](https://tools.ietf.org/html/rfc7946#section-3.1.6)).

 This library gives the greatest flexibility to the programmer when **reading** Shapefiles through [ShapefileReader](#shapefilereader__construct) `Shapefile::OPTION_POLYGON_ORIENTATION_READING_AUTOSENSE` and `Shapefile::OPTION_POLYGON_OUTPUT_ORIENTATION` constructor options.
 By default they are set respectively to `true` and `Shapefile::ORIENTATION_COUNTERCLOCKWISE`, meaning the library will be able to read a Shapefile even when it is not compliant with ESRI specs and output Polygons/MultiPolygons will be forced to have a counterclockwise orientation (that is, opposite of ESRI specs).
 This should ensure the widest interoperability *out-of-the-box*, but changing the value of those options will allow for every desired behaviour.